YellMinNaing-micro/Velo-Chat/VeloChat.Mobile/README.md

 # Velo Chat Mobile

-Expo SDK 57 / React Native client for the existing Velo Chat API.
+Expo SDK 54 / React Native client for the existing Velo Chat API.
+SDK 54 is used so the project can run in the current App Store/Play Store version of Expo Go.

 ## Included flows